-To determine row length needed for one square foot based on row spacing, divide 12 by the row spacing of your field.
+To determine the row length needed for one square foot based on row spacing, divide 12 by the row spacing of your field.
 For example, if row spacing is 7.5 inches, 12/7.5 = 1.6 feet, or 19.2 inches of row are needed to be equivalent to one square foot.

-Maintain the optimal planting depth (1 to 1.5 inch deep)

-Wheat needs at least 4-5 leaves and 1-2 tillers prior to winter dormancy for maximum cold tolerance.
-Late-planted wheat will most likely have fewer tillers and leaves than wheat planted at the optimal timing, and therefore will be more susceptible to winter kill.
-It is important to plant wheat at the normal planting depth (1 to 1.5 inches below the soil surface) to ensure good root development and anchorage, as well as good crown insulation by the soil during the winter, increasing the chances of winter survival.
+Maintain the optimal planting depth (1 to 1.5 inches deep).
+Wheat needs at least 4 to 5 leaves and 1 to 2 tillers before winter dormancy for maximum cold tolerance.
+Late-planted wheat will most likely have fewer tillers and leaves than wheat planted at the optimal timing and, therefore, will be more susceptible to winter kill.
+It is important to plant wheat at the normal planting depth (1 to 1.5 inches below the soil surface) to ensure good root development and anchorage and crown insulation by the soil during the winter, increasing the chances of winter survival.
 Shallow-planted wheat is at greater risk of winter injury.
 If the seed is placed too deeply, it may not have enough vigor in cold soils to emerge well.

-Place starter phosphorus (P) fertilizer with the seed
+Place starter phosphorus (P) fertilizer with the seed.
 Phosphate-based starter fertilizer promotes early-season wheat growth and tillering, which can help compensate for the delayed sowing date.
 Additionally, P is less available under colder soil temperatures, which can result in P deficiency under cold weather conditions.
-When planting late, producers should strongly consider using about 20-30 lbs/acre of P fertilizer directly with the seed, regardless of soil P levels.
-This placement method is more effective at that time of year than other application methods.
-The later the planting date, the more fall root development is slowed.
-The closer the fertilizer is to the seed, the sooner the plant roots can get to it.
-The three situations when in-furrow P is considered "money in the bank" are (i) late-planted wheat crops, (ii) wheat crops planted for grazing, and (iii) wheat planted into acidic soils.
+When planting late, producers should strongly consider using about 20-30 lbs/acre of P fertilizer (11-52-0 or 18-46-0) directly with the seed, regardless of soil P levels.
+This placement method is more effective than other application methods at that time of year.
+The later the planting date, the slower fall root development is.
+The closer the fertilizer is to the seed, the sooner the plant roots reach it.
+The four situations when in-furrow P is considered "money in the bank" are (i) late-planted wheat crops, (ii) wheat crops planted for grazing, (iii) wheat planted in acidic soils, and (iv) soils deficient in P.